Common Health Tests (cont.)

 - Some of these risk factors you cannot change.
 You cannot change family history, for example.

 - Some risk factors are completely under your control.
-You can determine whether to alter that risk factor -- smoking
+You can determine whether to alter that risk factor, like smoking cessation.

-- Some factors could be altered through medication, dietary control, exercise, or other means, if only you know that you have that risk.
+- Some factors could be altered through medication, dietary control, exercise, or other means.
 Examples are high blood pressure and high cholesterol.

 Must Read Articles Related to Common Health Tests